'Truly special' - family pays tribute as inquest hears how young dad and his nephew plunged to deaths near Meadowhall

 She said: “I want to offer my really sincere condolences to the family for losing two members of your family in the way you have.”

-Following the inquest, Tommy’s heartbroken partner April Rose Ireland, who had given birth to their daughter Sienna Rose Hydes just a few months before the crash, paid tribute.
+Following the inquest, Tommy’s heartbroken partner April Rose Ireland, who had given birth to their daughter just a few months before the crash, paid tribute.

 “He was the best man I’ve ever met in my life.
 He was caring, he would do anything for anyone, he was really, truly someone special,” she said.